zfedoran/brine-kiwi/README.md

 # brine-kiwi

+This is a Rust-native implementation of the Kiwi schema, decoder, encoder, compiler and rust code generator.

 Kiwi is a schema-based binary format for efficiently encoding trees of data.
 It's inspired by Google's [Protocol Buffer](https://developers.google.com/protocol-buffers/) format but is simpler, has a more compact encoding, and has better support for optional fields.